tritonJS826/goldenFleece/gf-server-resources/README.md

-# goldenFleece server for managing resources
+# Golden Fleece server for managing resources

 ### Run in dev mode locally
 1. create a file .env with variables from file .env.example